cablelabs/micronets-gw/micronets-gw-service/README.md

 # Micronets Gateway Service README

-## Running
+## Development Setup

-To setup a dev environment for the Micronets DHCP service, run the following steps:
+To setup a dev environment for the Micronets gateway service, run the following steps:

 ```
 cd ~/projects/micronets